casarinjr/Check_Duplicates/README.md

 ### Options:
 	Search operations (one):
        [-r] Recursive search in target directory and all its subdirectories. (default) [-d:] Maximum depth of search.
-Requires any number ≥ 1.
+Requires any integer ≥ 1.

 	Match operations (any):
        [-i] Perform a metadata match by inode (find hard links).